Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/ndef.md

 - Payload type: variable.
 - Payload ID: variable.

-The header fields that are most important to the YubiKey are the TNF and Payload Type.
+The header fields that are most important to the YubiKey are the TNF and payload type.
 The YubiKey sends OTPs and HOTPs over NFC as part of text strings or URIs, which are pre-defined by the NDEF Record Type Definition (RTD) specifications.
 To send this type of data, the TNF has to be set to 0x01 (Well-Known).
 From there, the payload type can be set to "T" for text strings or "U" for URIs.

 To send a text payload, the payload field must include a status byte followed by the text, with each character represented by their UTF code (in byte form).
 The status byte specifies the UTF encoding type (0 for UTF-8 or 1 for UTF-16) and the length of the language code (the encoding type and language type tell the receiving party how to interpret the text bytes correctly).
 The text field begins with the language code (e.g. en-US for United States English) followed by the actual payload (the OTP or HOTP).

 > [!NOTE]
-> The YubiKey uses UTF-8 encoding by default, but the encoding type can be changed to UTF-16 via the API's [UseUtf16Encoding()](xref:Yubico.YubiKey.Otp.Operations.ConfigureNdef.UseUtf16Encoding%28System.Boolean%29%0D%0A) method if you wish.
+> The YubiKey uses UTF-8 encoding by default, but the encoding type can be changed to UTF-16 via the API's [UseUtf16Encoding()](xref:Yubico.YubiKey.Otp.Operations.ConfigureNdef.UseUtf16Encoding%28System.Boolean%29) method if you wish.
 Similarly, the key uses the en-US language code by default, but this can also be changed with the [WithLanguage()](xref:Yubico.YubiKey.Otp.Operations.ConfigureNdef.WithLanguage%28System.String%29) method.

 To send a URI payload, the payload field must include a URI ID code (1 byte) followed by the rest of the URI as a UTF-8 byte string (receiving parties expect URIs to be in UTF-8 format only).
 The ID code is used to represent commonly used addresses in order to reduce the size of the URI record.
 For example, "https://www." is represented by the ID code of 0x02.
 The YubiKey uses the ID code of 0x00 by default, which means no address is prepended to the URI string.
 This is not configurable via the API.